-In this session, you will meet school leaders and instructional innovation coaches from three different schools.
+In this session, you will meet school leaders from three different schools and Instructional Innovation Coaches from Knowing Technologies.
 Learn how their partnership and personalized approach has transformed professional learning at their schools and built a critical mass of innovator educators.
 You will be exposed to a variety of strategies and models that have yielded positive results with teachers and school leaders, promoting a culture of collaboration, risk taking, and innovative approaches to learning and teaching.
 Leave feeling inspired to create a culture where innovation, collaboration, and learning are celebrated.

 PRESENTERS: Lauren Conklin, Assistant Head of School for Academics | Mercy High School Burlingame; Jim Puccetti, Director, Teacher Development and Instructional Design, and Elaine Wrenn, Director of Educational Leadership and Strategy-Southern California | Knowing Technologies; John Aimé, Assistant Head of School | Santa Catalina School; and Kate Morin, Head of School | Mayfield Senior School

 Building a Growth Mindset for Girls in STEAM